aws-solutions-library-samples/guidance-for-protein-language-esm-model-training-with-sagemaker-hyperpod/README.md

 ## Cleanup

-**TODO: update to Live IG link once available**<br/>

-Please see details about uninstallation of HyperPod clusters and related components in this section of the [Implementation Guide](https://implementationguides.kits.eventoutfitters.aws.dev/pl-esm-0422/compute/protein-language-esm-model-training-on-amazon-sagemaker.html#cleanup)
+Please see details about uninstallation of HyperPod clusters and related components in this section of the [Implementation Guide](https://aws-solutions-library-samples.github.io/compute/training-protein-language-models-esm-2-with-amazon-sagemaker-ai-hyperpod.html#uninstall-the-guidance)

 ## Revisions